mfranzil/centodiciotto/README.md

 ## Resource files

 Three resource files are required for this project.
 Please place them into `src/main/resources` and update them appropriately.
+Sample and required files are accessible in the `init` folder.

 ### database.properties